awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 + Determine what portion of the EC2 Fleet target capacity must be On\-Demand capacity and Spot capacity\.
 You can specify 0 for On\-Demand capacity or Spot capacity, or both\.
 + Determine your price per unit, if you are using instance weighting\.
 To calculate the price per unit, divide the price per instance hour by the number of units \(or weight\) that this instance represents\.
 If you are not using instance weighting, the default price per unit is the price per instance hour\.
 + Determine the maximum amount per hour that you’re willing to pay for your fleet\.
 For more information, see [Control spending](#ec2-fleet-control-spending)\.
 + Review the possible options for your EC2 Fleet\.
 For more information, see the [EC2 Fleet JSON configuration file reference](manage-ec2-fleet.md#ec2-fleet-json-reference)\.
-For EC2 Fleet configuration examples, see [EC2 Fleet Example Configurations](ec2-fleet-examples.md)\.
+For EC2 Fleet configuration examples, see [EC2 Fleet example configurations](ec2-fleet-examples.md)\.

 ## EC2 Fleet request types<a name="ec2-fleet-request-type"></a>